-- I may try posting on an actual schedule.
-Or not.
-You never know when something pretty will happen.
-I’ve been trying to be more intentional in my posts.
+- I continue to attempt to be more intentional in my posts.
 Making 1 text post for every 2 image posts. (or reversed in OctPoWriMo).
 And making sure to vary the types of images.

 - Pinterest – MorganHazelwoo – I joined in 2015.

-- I’m sharing my video post weekly, but not much else.
+- I’m sharing my video post weekly, and my blog post but not much else.
 I should join some group boards?
 Or something like that.
-I did make that inspiration-board for my middle-grade novel, though.
+I did make that inspiration-board for my space fantasy NaNoWriMo project, though.

 - Facebook Pages – MorganHazelwoodPage – I joined in 2015.

-- I invited all my friends once.
-A lot of them followed me, and I’ve been trying to post semi-regularly.
-Since I bother to alt-text most of my reshared content, “Writing About Writing” often reshares me — and brings in MASSIVE readership for those posts.
+- “Writing About Writing” continues to reshare my alt-text added reshared memes — bringing me MASSIVE readership for those posts.
 Otherwise, though FB still often shows my posts to fewer than 10% of my followers.
 It’s annoying, but I’m not paying.
 I’ll just keep reposting on my personal page as well.